renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+Again: note how the Regular Expression _begins_ and _ends_ with the `/` character.

+#### Ignore versions with negated regex syntax

-This field also supports a special negated regex syntax for ignoring certain versions.
+You can use a special negated regex syntax to ignore certain versions.
-Use the syntax `!/ /` like the following:
+You must use the `!/ /` syntax, like this:

 ```json
 {